Overload: Latency Attacks on Object Detection for Edge Devices: Background

+Latency attacks are a variant of adversarial attacks, with their primary objective being to maximize the processing time of the target model when presented with inputs.
+The Sponge attack, for instance, showcased the feasibility of latency attacks against deep learning-based translators operating on fixed-length sequences.
+In some dynamic vision models, predictions can be obtained from earlier stage if specific criteria are met \cite{kung2021add}.
+This behavior introduces a security concern regarding latency attacks \cite{hong2020panda}.

-The vulnerability of NMS was addressed by Daedalus attack \cite{wang2021daedalus}, whose goal is to produce numerous bounding boxes and to reduce the mean average precision (mAP), a commonly used metric for object detection tasks.
-The computation cost of Daedalus attacks is high because it requires to evaluate the gradient of all pairs of IoU.
-Another work is Phantom Sponge \cite{shapira2023phantom}, which demonstrates the increasing of the total number of candidates fed into NMS can cause a longer execution time.
-It also tries to keep the recall of the modified image the same as that of the original image, which is very hard to achieve.
-Moreover, the authors did not evaluate the impact on edge devices; It also lacks of a systematic investigation for the vital cause.
+The vulnerability of NMS was addressed by Daedalus attack \cite{wang2021daedalus}, which aims to produce numerous bounding boxes and to reduce the mean average precision (mAP), a commonly used metric for object detection tasks.
+Another work is Phantom Sponge \cite{shapira2023phantom}, which demonstrates that increasing of the total number of objects fed into NMS can cause a longer execution time.
+It also tries to keep the recall of the modified image the same as that of the original image.
+Nonetheless, these approaches incur high computational costs due to the necessity of evaluating the gradients of all IoU pairs.
+Moreover, there is a lack of a comprehensive investigation into the impact of these attacks on edge devices.